French World Cup qualification lifts broadcaster TF1

-PARIS The French national football team's qualification for the 2014 World Cup finals in Brazil is expected to help broadcaster TF1 to score a welcome revenue boost next year.
+PARIS, Nov 20 The French national soccer team's qualification for the 2014 World Cup finals in Brazil is expected to help broadcaster TF1 to score a welcome revenue boost next year.

 Tuesday night's remarkable 3-0 victory to overturn a 2-0 first-leg deficit in France's World Cup play-off against Ukraine was as uplifting for TF1's shares as for national pride.